Sidhu Moose Wala killing: Punjab Police makes first arrest

 A popular Punjab singer, Moose Wala had contested the recent Punjab elections on a Congress ticket.

 A Canada-based gangster named Goldy Brar took responsibility for the killing, according to The Indian Express.
-Brar said that he, along with jailed gangster Lawrence Bishnoi, planned the killing as a revenge as Moose Wala’s name had surfaced in the killing of Akali Dal leader Vicky Middukhera last year.
+Brar said that he, along with jailed gangster Lawrence Bishnoi, planned the killing as a revenge because Moose Wala’s name had surfaced in the killing of Akali Dal leader Vicky Middukhera last year.

 However, Bishnoi told the Delhi High Court on Tuesday that the Punjab Police were falsely implicating him in the case.
 He also expressed an apprehension that the police might kill him in a “fake encounter”.

-In his petition, Bishnoi demanded that arrangements for his security should be made if the Punjab Police take him into custody.
+In a petition, Bishnoi demanded that arrangements for his security should be made if the Punjab Police take him into custody.
 He is facing several criminal cases, including murder and attempt to murder, and is lodged in Delhi’s Tihar Jail.